Nicholas Bennett (politician): Career

 At the 1992 general election, Bennett was defeated by the Labour Party candidate Nick Ainger.
 Bennett stood as a candidate in the constituency of Reading West at the 1997 general election, but was defeated by Labour's Martin Salter.

 Bennett served as a member of the Further Education Funding Council for England (FEFCE) from 1992 to 1997.
 He was an advisor on public affairs to Price Waterhouse from 1993 to 1998, before becoming Chief Executive of the Association of Consulting Engineers from 1998 to 2002.
 In 2003, he formed his own company, Kent Refurbishment Ltd, which undertook property development and education and public affairs consultancy.
 He wound up the company in 2019.

 In 2006, 2010, 2014, 2018 and 2022 Bennett was elected as a Councillor for the West Wickham ward in the London Borough of Bromley.
-From 2012 to 2019, when he was elected Mayor, he was Chairman of the Council's Education Policy Development and Scrutiny Committee (Education Select Committee 2014-9).
+From 2012 to 2019, when he was elected Mayor, he was chairman of the council's Education Policy Development and Scrutiny Committee (Education Select Committee 2014–9).

 He was appointed Executive Member for Transport, Highways and Road Safety in May 2022.

-He was elected Chairman of the Council’s Standards Committee in July 2021.
+He was elected chairman of the council's Standards Committee in July 2021.

-From 1998 until 2019 he wasa local magistrate in Battersea.After the change in law allowing retired magistrates to return until their 75th birthday, he returned as a Presiding Justice and was appointed to the SE London bench in December 2022.
+From 1998 until 2019 he was a local magistrate in Battersea.
+After the change in law allowing retired magistrates to return until their 75th birthday, he returned as a Presiding Justice and was appointed to the SE London bench in December 2022.

-In April 2012, Bennett became one of the few foreigners to travel extensively in North Korea.
-He made further visits in 2013 and travelled via the Trans-Siberian Railway there in 2015.

 Bennett is the maternal great-grandson of Tom Mann (1856–1941) the noted British trade unionist and co-founder of the Independent Labour Party (UK).

 He married Ruth Whitelaw in 1995.
 She fought local council elections in Lewisham and Reading in the 1980s and 1990s.
 She was elected to the London Borough of Bromley Council in 2002 and served for 16 years before retiring in 2018.
-She was Deputy Mayor in 2010-11.
+She was Deputy Mayor in 2010–11.